Airport Link Company

 The Airport Link Company (AirportLink Pty Ltd) is the operator of the Green Square, Mascot, Domestic Airport and International Airport railway stations on the Airport Link tunnel in Sydney, Australia.
 The line is serviced by T8 Airport & South Line services of the Sydney Trains network.
+The company has a 30-year public private partnership to operate the stations, running until 2030.